OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/kubernetes-target/index.md

 * Certificates
 * AWS Accounts

-The YAML file below shows a sample kubectl config file with examples of these types of authentication.
+The YAML file below shows a sample kubectl config file with examples of these types of authentication:

 ```yaml
 apiVersion: v1